SCMC - News

 Some Diary Dates

-Monthly Meetings - normally held on the first Friday of every month at Allscott Bowling Club (formerly the British Sugar Social Club), Allscott, Telford, Shropshire.
-Meetings start at 19:30 (7:30pm) with a presentation/talk by a Club member (to be less than 60 minutes long), before the main meeting takes place.
-Please get in touch before turning up in case the date or venue has changed!.
+Monthly Meetings - normally held on the first Friday of every month at Allscott Sport and Social Club, Allscott, Telford, Shropshire.
+Meetings start at 19:30 (7:30pm) with a presentation/talk by a Club member, before the main meeting takes place.
+Please get in touch before turning up in case the date or venue has changed!
 The secretary usually emails the meeting details out a day or so before hand - contact him if you don't receive meeting minutes and access details by email.

 Old Items of interest